Probabilistic Analysis of the Random Spectral Radius for a Matrix Family: Introduction

 Moreover, we extend our results to families $\cF_{\eps}$ obtained via small perturbations (of norm $\eps$) of diagonal matrices $D(\vartheta)$ as

 where $\Delta_{\vartheta}$ is normalized (in Frobenius norm), that is $\| \Delta _\vartheta \| = 1$.
-In a non-degenerate case our analysis demonstrates the continuous dependence of the spectral parameters $\rho_{\infty}$, $\sigma_{\infty}$ on a parameter $\eps$ and the preservation of the asymptotic behavior.
-Both the LLN and CLT are formulated.
-Notably, the one-dimensional fluctuation pattern remains asymptotically stable under small perturbations.
-Although multi-directional fluctuation patterns can arise in the unperturbed diagonal setting, these are destroyed even by the slightest perturbations.
-As a result, the fluctuation structure at large $n$ tends to simplify, effectively concentrating fluctuations along a single dominant direction.
+Under a nondegenerate unique-maximizer assumption, our perturbation analysis yields a uniform first-order logarithmic approximation for the perturbed random spectral radius.
+When the perturbed family is assumed to remain simultaneously triangularizable, this approximation upgrades to exact fixed-$\eps$ LLN and CLT statements and yields continuous dependence of the spectral parameters $\rho_{\infty}$ and $\sigma_{\infty}$ on $\eps$ for sufficiently small $|\eps|$.
+Although multi-directional fluctuation patterns can arise in the unperturbed diagonal setting, small generic perturbations separate the formerly coalescent branches at first order, so the perturbative approximation selects a preferred dominant branch.

-The analysis of the RSR for a general complex-valued finite-dimensional matrix is intricate and analytically challenging.
-Therefore, we complement our theoretical study with numerical simulations.
-These numerical results support our theoretical findings and suggest that the universal asymptotic behaviors established for commuting and upper(lower)-triangular families of matrices also hold broadly.
+Beyond the LLN and CLT, we establish a \textbf{large deviation principle} (LDP) for the RSR.
+The LDP provides exponential decay rates for the probability that $\rho_n$ deviates from $\rho_\infty$ by a fixed amount, directly answering how likely a randomly switched system is to exhibit worst-case (JSR) or best-case (LSR) growth.
+In the nondegenerate unique-maximizer case, the rate function is computed explicitly via a Legendre--Fenchel transform.

-Despite the increased analytical complexity compared to commuting or structured cases, our numerical investigations reveal two principal findings.
-The first confirms the existence of a deterministic limiting spectral radius value for typical products of such matrices.
-The second highlights the emergence of Gaussian fluctuations around this limit, consistent with an analogue of the central limit theorem.
+While prior work established the existence of limiting values and Gaussian fluctuations for random matrix products, our contributions provide several new results.
+First, we derive \emph{explicit formulas} for $\rho_\infty(\mathcal{F}, \mathbb{P}_{\mathcal{F}})$ and $\sigma_\infty^2(\mathcal{F}, \mathbb{P}_{\mathcal{F}})$ for diagonal, triangular, and perturbed families.
+Second, we characterize the \emph{coalescence phenomenon}: when multiple eigenvalues achieve the same maximal growth rate, fluctuations are governed by the maximum of a correlated Gaussian vector, yielding a non-Gaussian phase transition.
+Third, we develop finite-size asymptotic expansions of Edgeworth type, large deviation principles with explicit rate functions in the scalar regime, and a perturbation theory with uniform bounds.